slaeryan/slaeryan.github.io/posts/falcon_zero.md

 Why such a choice?

-Simply because [Github](https://github.com) is largely considered a legitimate website and web traffic to Github will **not be considered malicious by network security products** and will probably not even be blocked in most organisations/offices as compared to using some attacker-owned web server hosting a payload which could be noisy as hell.
+Simply because [Github](https://github.com) is largely considered a legitimate website and web traffic to Github will **not be considered malicious by network security products** and will probably not even be blocked in most organisations/offices as opposed to using some attacker-owned web server hosting a payload which could be noisy as hell.

 Last time I checked there were no publicly-available tools that utilised Github as the shellcode docking station and this is the first of it's kind.
 I sincerely hope Github doesn't ban me from their platform now :)